-With online sportsbooks and casinos getting ready to launch in Michigan — possibly in time for Baby New Year to get a few bucks down on the Lions before the NFL season ends — a fair question is also a simple one: Who’s going to dominate the space?
+With online sportsbooks and online casinos getting ready to launch in Michigan — possibly in time for Baby New Year to get a few bucks down on the Lions before the NFL season ends — a fair question is also a simple one: Who’s going to dominate the space?

 And it’s not an academic question; millions of dollars are at stake from the jump, billions over time, and with no fewer than 15 operators battling for your betting dime, the rush out of the gate is going to be something else.